AtmoFX/bigint/README.md

 **This project is an attempt at providing a better compromise**:<br/>
  - Simplicity is the main goal but not at the cost of seeing programs run until the death of the Sun.
 This is very much a work in progress and a lot is yet to be implemented; based on the history of GMP, it may never end.
  - While we are at it, we aim at providing a more comprehensive documentation for the less sophisticated readers.
-We hope to make it a good introduction for before who have not dived into research papers yet.
+We hope to make it a good introduction for those who have not dived into research papers yet.

 ## ToC